Canal lining: Concrete

 Concrete canal lining is often used due to its high structural strength and longevity.
 Concrete used for canal lining is typically non-reinforced, as a way to reduce cost.
 A common method for constructing concrete lining is the use of slip forms, which are drawn down the length of the canal as the concrete is poured.
 Hand laying of concrete or prefabricated sections are also used when only a short distance needs to be covered.
 Certain additives, such as kankar lime and surkhi, are sometimes included in the concrete mixture to improve water retention.

 Prior to constructing concrete linings, it is common practice to ensure the sub-grade layer of soil is adequately consolidated.
 If expansive clay is located on the site of a canal, a layer of this clay is removed and replaced with sand or gravel before the concrete lining is constructed.
 This removal minimizes the risk of ground swelling, which can cause cracking in the concrete.
 In order to prevent cracking during the curing process, water is sprinkled on the concrete or a damp cover is placed over the lining.
-Another preventative measure against cracking, includes adding transverse and longitudinal grooves or expansion joints which help absorb cracking that may occur.
+Another preventive measure against cracking, includes adding transverse and longitudinal grooves or expansion joints which help absorb cracking that may occur.